-Due to the complexity and timing of certain acquisitions made, the Company is in the process of determining and finalizing the estimated fair value of the net assets acquired as part of the acquisitions closed during 2020.
+Due to the complexity and timing of certain acquisitions made, the Company is in the process of determining and finalizing the estimated fair value of the net assets acquired as part of the acquisitions closed during 2021.
 The amounts determined on a provisional basis generally relate to net asset assessments and measurement of the assumed liabilities, including acquired contract liabilities.
-The cash consideration associated with these provisional estimates totals \$477.
+The provisional purchase price allocations may differ from the final purchase price allocations, and these differences may be material.
+Revisions to the allocations will occur as additional information about the fair value of assets and liabilities becomes available.
+The cash consideration associated with these provisional estimates totals \$1,224.
+During the year ended December 31, 2021, the Company made changes to provisional estimates of prior year preliminary purchase price allocations of intangible assets and corresponding deferred income taxes.
+The significant changes include an increase of definite life intangible assets of \$7 and a decrease to goodwill of \$5.
+The impact of these provisional changes to the purchase price allocation did not have a significant impact on the Consolidated Statements of Income (Loss).

-The aggregate impact of acquisition accounting applied in connection with business acquisitions in the year ended December 31, 2020 is as follows:
+The aggregate impact of acquisition accounting applied in connection with business acquisitions in the year ended December 31, 2021 is as follows: